 Infrastructure engineers may work across multiple ML teams, with the goal of creating a scalable and efficient environment in which ML apps can scale to service millions of users.
 Infrastructure engineers not only take care of the software level of platforms but also coordinate with data center partners to ensure that everything is running smoothly, from geographical location of hosted data to hardware.
 With these aspects gaining in importance for ML projects, infrastructure engineers are becoming ever more important in AI-driven companies.

 Fundamental Skills: Kubernetes, Mesos, EKS, GKE, Hadoop, Spark, HDFS, CEPH, AWS, Cloud Computing, Data Center Operations, End-to-end Computing Infrastructure, IT Infrastructure, Service Management

 Common Challenges Today

 With the emergence of AI and ML-based products, project managers are expected to run into both familiar and completely foreign challenges.
-Top PMs are acutely aware of these potential issues through the whole process, from scoping out projects through to completion.
+Top AI and ML project managers are acutely aware of these potential issues throughout the whole process, from scoping out projects to completion.